awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-script-commandline.md

 ------

 **Attach files from another runbook in your AWS account**
 Run the following command to create a runbook using a script that is already attached to another runbook in your account\.
+Replace each *example resource placeholder* with your own information\.

-The format of the key value in this command is *runbook\-name/runbook\-version\-number/file\-name*\.
+The format of the key value in this command is *runbook name/runbook version number/file name*\.
 See the following example\.

 ```
-"MyDocument/2/script.py"
+MyRunbook/2/script.py
 ```

 ------